 We have plenty of athletes who come to us saying, “I’d like to compete in the next 5 years, Coach.
 Please prepare me as best you see fit.”

 We also have athletes who say, “I love training and I think I might want to compete sometime in the next few years, but I’m not sure.
 Can you just guide me to be the best I can be and see where it goes?”

 We have helped people maximize their physique and strength for their own personal enjoyment many times before.

 We believe non-competing bodybuilders deserve the same level of respect and care that any of our competing athletes receive.

 For these athletes, we also recommend beginning in the Video-Based Off-Season / Pre-Season Program.

 Once you’ve had a few programming calls under your belt, you and your coach will decide how often you should continue them and if/when you should ever jump onto the ongoing check-in roster for any amount of time.
 (This might happen during first time fat loss phases or mini-cuts.)

 We hope this page has helped you understand how 3DMJ Coaching can work to best serve you.

 Our athlete admin can be contacted here.

-And if you’re ready to begin your coaching journey, a Skype call is always a great place to start.
+And if you’re ready to begin your coaching journey, a video consult is always a great place to start.
 CLICK HERE to sign yourself up today.